ubc-systopia/velosiraptor/doc/language.md

 are:

  1. get_base: obtains the base address of the segment from the state
- 2. get_size: obtains the size of the segement from the state
+ 2. get_size: obtains the size of the segment from the state
  3. match_flags: checks whether the access flags of the request permit the translation.

 Conceptually, the abstract segment provides the following *abstract* unit definition: